ErinaTheDummy/SwordToShield/Character_Creation/Classes/Psiker.md

 ### Psionics
 Psionics are the practical applications of Psi energy.
 Psionics can be a range of things, from abilities to socially influence others, to methods of devastating psychic attack.
 At first level you know and are capable of utilizing 3 psionics from the list of Psiker psionics, each time you level up you may swap any number of psionics out for different selections.
 Certain psionics may refer to a "Psionic DC" the formula for this DC is 8 + your proficiency bonus + your intelligence modifier.
 Refer to the Psionics Known column of the Psiker level chart to know how many psionics you have at a given level.

+### Psionic Recovery
+Your budding psionic abilities allow you a small amount of power over the shape of reality around you.
+As a bonus action on your turn you may catch latent energy around you and reshape it into energy for your body, regaining an amount of hit die equal to your proficiency bonus.
+Once you use this feature you may not do so again until you rest.

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.
 If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.